muhsag/PopcornTorrent/README.md

 ## Compile a new version

-1. Open up `Package.swift` with scode and build
+1. Open `Package.swift` with Xcode and build